bryanyjs/meta-altera-1/README.md

 	````bash
 	source oe-init-build-env
 	````
-	* Do not run this command or any other Yocto command as root!
+	* Do not run this command or any other Yocto commands as root!
 	* Do not use the command: “*sudo ./ oe-init-build-env*”.
-With this line would Yocto crash later by the build process without any traceable error message
+With this line Bitbake crashes later during the build process without any traceable error message
-	* A rerun of this script do not over write the development state
+	* The repeatment of this bitbkake command do not interact the choosen configuration
 	* The script should response with following and create the folder "/build"
 	++++++
 4. Step: **Add this BSP-layer to your Yocto project solution**